-5 Key Differences Between Automated Retail Machines and Vending Machines
+5 Key Differences Between Automated Retail Self Service Machines and Vending Machines

 Vending machines are a constant presence in our daily life.
 They can be found around almost every corner but their functions are dated and limited

 Society moves at an increasingly bustling pace and the need to access personal and business necessities quickly and efficiently is rising at the same pace.
-To meet this trend, the automated retail kiosk industry has emerged, this next generation retail dispensing unit is becoming a standard at non-traditional locations everywhere, enabling brands to spread their footprint to new levels.
+To meet this trend, the automated retail kiosk industry has emerged, this next generation retail dispensing unit is becoming a standard at non-traditional locations everywhere, enabling brands to spread their footprint to new levels and offer a variety products.
 Here are 5 profound distinctions between the standard vending machine and the automated retail machine.